rssh/scala-gopher/README.md

       }
     }

-  Here we read in loop from channelA or channelB.
+  Here we read in the loop from channelA or channelB.

-  Body of select loop must consists only from one `match` statement where left parts in `case` clauses must have form
+  Body of select loop must consist only from one `match` statement where left parts in `case` clauses must have next form

   * `v:channel.read` (for reading from channel)
-  * `v:Type if (v==read(ch))` (for reading from channel or future)
+  * `v:Tye if (v==read(ch))` (for reading from channel or future)
   * `v:channel.write if (v==expr)` (for writing `expr` into channel).
   * `v:Type if (v==write(ch,expr))` (for writing `expr` into channel).
   * `_` - for 'idle' action.

-  For endless loop inside go we can use shortcut with syntax of partial function:
+  For endless loop inside `go` we can use the shortcut with syntax of partial function:

 ```
      gopherApi.select.forever{